 Who can attend the Skill Center programs?

 The Skills Center is for anyone who has a disability.
-We serve people from St. Charles, Lincoln, Warren, Montgomery, and St. Louis Counties including the City of St. Louis.
+We serve people from St. Charles County and surrounding counties.

 Can high school students apply for this program?